 \subsubsection{AutoDRL-IDS}

 The convergence patterns of AutoDRL-IDS, shown in Figure~\ref{fig:epsilon_comparison}, exhibit two-timescale learning dynamics consistent with the theoretical formulation in Section~\ref{sec:autodrl}.
-For lower exploration rates ($\epsilon=0.1$), the LSTM-based policy demonstrates slow but smooth convergence; higher rates ($\epsilon=0.5$) introduce rapid adaptation accompanied by higher reward variance.
+For lower exploration rates ($\epsilon=0.1$), the LSTM-based policy demonstrates slow but smooth convergence; higher rates ($\epsilon=0.5$) lead to rapid adaptation and higher reward variance.
 A balanced setting ($\epsilon=0.4$) yields the most stable trade-off between responsiveness and policy robustness, corresponding to the optimal regime where $\eta_t^{(f)} / \eta_t^{(s)} \to 0$.
-The divergence in convergence amplitudes between DeepEdgeIDS and AutoDRL-IDS stems from distinct gradient landscapes: the supervised pretraining term in AutoDRL-IDS amplifies the magnitude of the policy gradient, leading to a higher steady-state reward.
+The divergence in convergence amplitudes between DeepEdgeIDS and AutoDRL-IDS stems from distinct gradient landscapes: the supervised pretraining term in AutoDRL-IDS amplifies the policy gradient, leading to a higher steady-state reward.
 This aligns with the theoretical variance bound:

 confirming that temporal smoothness and sustainability constraints jointly regulate stability.